7 Credit Cards for Families Who Love to Travel

 Also, if you prefer, each companion voucher can be converted into four lounge passes to use at WestJet partner lounges, which is good for a free meal before your next flight.

-If you only travel once or twice a year, but would like the comforts of an airport lounge to take advantage of, then get the CIBC Aventura® Visa Infinite* Card.
+If you only travel once or twice a year, but would like the comforts of an airport lounge to take advantage of when you do, then consider the CIBC Aventura® Visa Infinite* Card.

-With an annual fee of $139 that’s rebated for the first year,† a current welcome bonus of up to 40,000 Aventura Points,† a NEXUS application rebate of up to $100,† and four complimentary lounge visits per year,† this card is a no-brainer for families who love to travel.
+With an annual fee of $139 (that’s often rebated in the first year), a welcome bonus of Aventura Points, a NEXUS application rebate of up to $100,† and four complimentary lounge visits per year,† this card is a no-brainer for families who love to travel.

-The CIBC Aventura® Visa Infinite* Card is the best card for lounge access
+The CIBC Aventura® Visa Infinite* Card is a great card for lounge access

 Most other credit cards that provide unlimited lounge access only extend access to the primary cardholder and maybe one or two guests, which often isn’t enough for families.
-However, both of the above-mentioned cards are exceptions and have more modest annual fees, which is great for families.
+However, this card is an exception and has a much more modest annual fee, which is great for families.

-For both cards, lounge access is through the Visa Airport Companion Program, which is operated by DragonPass.
-You’ll need to enrol for the lounge access benefit, either through the Visa Airport Companion App or on the website.
+Lounge access is through the Visa Airport Companion Program, which is operated by DragonPass.
+You’ll need to enroll for the lounge access benefit, either through the Visa Airport Companion App or on the website.

 Get four complimentary lounge passes with the CIBC Aventura® Visa Infinite* Card